 - If you are an Athlete or Coach and have questions about certain technologies or you are looking for a solution that isn’t in the market – do reach out too and we might be able to offer some assistance or at least point you in the right direction.

 Sharing Or Reposting Our Content

 We are always happy when other sites want to re-share or repost our content.
-One website that does that from time to time is Bullpen, who also has awesome content about the sports business and startup world.
+One website that has done that before is Bullpen, which also has awesome content about the sports business and startup world.
 One thing I really appreciate about Bullpen is Clint (the founder) always checks in with me before he reposts an article (example).
-Unfortunately, there are other sites out there that do repost content without permission and it is quite frustrating especially when no attribution is given and they remove relevant links in those articles.
-I just want to point out that every content that is created in STB involves hours and hours of effort – from having conversations with sports tech founders to reading through research articles and running tests and even analysing data.
+Unfortunately, there are other sites out there that do repost content (“copy-paste”) without permission and it is quite frustrating especially when no attribution is given and they remove relevant links in those articles.
+I just want to point out that every piece of content that is created in STB involves hours and hours of effort – from having conversations with sports tech founders to reading through research articles and running tests and even analysing data.
 Simply copying and pasting the content without asking and without giving a mention of the blog is very disappointing behaviour.
-So if anyone would like to repost content, feel free to reach out and drop us a note and I will be happy to give permission and even happily reshare your post on socials.
+So if anyone would like to repost content, feel free to reach out and drop us a note and I will be happy to give permission and even happily reshare your post on social.